 1: Freezing Bank Accounts Tied to Crypto Trades

-One of the clearest warnings to traders came when authorities began freezing bank accounts connected to crypto activity.
-In September 2024, the Economic and Financial Crimes Commission obtained a court order to freeze 22 bank accounts used by USDT sellers on platforms including Bybit and KuCoin, totaling about ₦548.6 million (~USD 330,000).
-The allegation: attempts to influence the naira’s exchange rate.
+A major early warning to traders was the practice of freezing bank accounts connected to crypto activity.
+In September 2024, the Economic and Financial Crimes Commission obtained a court order to freeze 22 bank accounts associated with USDT sellers on platforms including Bybit and KuCoin, totaling about ₦548.6 million (~USD 330,000).
+The allegation involved attempts to influence the naira’s exchange rate.

 Recommended: